 As prey animals, some rabbits may find it frightening to be handled or held.
 Every rabbit has a different personality, and many enjoy physical touch.
 It’s important to be respectful of the animal’s boundaries and body language.
 Never hold or touch a rabbit who is showing signs of fear.

 What Do Bunnies Eat?

 Timothy hay—all day, every day!
 With advice from a veterinarian, high-quality pellets made for rabbits (containing no seeds, nuts, or other fillers) may be offered in a quantity based on their health needs.
-A rabbit’s diet should also be supplemented with fresh greens but not romaine lettuce, which contains too much water for them.
+A rabbit’s diet should also be supplemented with fresh greens but not iceberg or romaine lettuce, which contains too much water for them.
 An occasional carrot or apple slice works as a treat for bunnies.

 Do Rabbits Use Litterboxes?